openhab/org.openhab.binding.zwave/doc/qubino/zmnhia_0_0.md

 ### Parameter 12: Set point set by I3

 Set point set by I3
-When I3 is pressed set point will be set according to the value of this parameter.
-Available config. parameters
+<p&gtWhen I3 is pressed set point will be set according to the value of this parameter.
+Available config. parameters</p&gt <p&gtdefault value 65535</p&gt <p&gt65535 – input I3 does not influence on the set point</p&gt <p&gtFrom 0 to 990 – set point from 0.0 °C to 99.0 °C</p&gt <p&gtFrom 1001 to 1150 – set point from -0.1 °C to -15.0 °C</p&gt

-default value 65535

-65535 – input I3 does not influence on the set point

-From 0 to 990 – set point from 0.0 °C to 99.0 °C

-From 1001 to 1150 – set point from -0.1 °C to -15.0 °C
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```0```.